HunMiwa/HackerNewsSite/README.md

    - Better config files
    - Make the comments a dropdown that pushes down the other stories.
-   - Reporting to some fancy site - preferebly DataDog
-   - The use of custom paramteres are not consistent because of the problem said at the first point.
+   - Reporting to some fancy site - preferebly DataDog ✅ The use of custom paramteres are not consistent because of the problem said at the first point.
-   - Introduce context?

 # If you were to ask what was my hardest challenge?
 CUCUMBER AUTOCOMPLETE